Leap is part of the Informa Markets Division of Informa PLC

-Don't put all of your eggs in one basket, a catchphrase that should be used for cloud models!
+Don't put all of your eggs in one basket, a catchphrase that should be used for cloud computing models!

-Hybrid cloud allows companies to diversify their cloud portfolios.
+The Enterprise Hybrid cloud allows companies to diversify their cloud portfolios.
 While accessing the benefits of public cloud - pay-per-use, and on-demand scalability - they can maintain private clouds to avoid vendor and platform lock-in, and the threat of cyber-hacks that can down a business.

 In fact, Paulo Pereira, Director, Systems Engineering – Emerging Markets and Eastern Europe at Nutanix, states that many companies are taking an application-centric approach to IT.
-They are choosing the best home for each app that they deploy - be that a public or private cloud - rather than picking just one and making their apps fit.
+They are choosing the best home for each app that they deploy - be that a public or private cloud - rather than picking just one and making their cloud apps fit.

 "This fear of lock-in isn't the only reason a growing number of companies to want to spread workloads across clouds.
 Many companies would also like to be able to move workloads between clouds for both technical and financial reasons," notes Pereira.

-Because of the massive growth in Saudi Arabia's cloud adoption, cloud upgrades, and cloud system improvements, due to COVID-19, companies such as Commvault, NetApp, Nutanix, and more, are seeing continued business growth in their KSA operations.
+Because of the massive growth in Saudi Arabia's cloud computing adoption, cloud service upgrades, and cloud system improvements, due to COVID-19, companies such as Commvault, NetApp, Nutanix, and more, are seeing continued business growth in their KSA operations.

 "Necessity is the mother of invention, and despite the severe economic impact of Covid-19, we see many companies flourishing, especially those that disrupted traditional ways of working, for example, food delivery apps boomed as did online grocery shopping, and of course remote working and video conferencing become ubiquitous," says a Ministry of Communications and IT spokesperson.